USA and the UK

 - Respect and obey federal and state laws, and pay the penalties that can be incurred when the law is broken

 - Participate in the democratic processes of your local community

 - Pay your taxes honestly and on time

 - Serve on a jury when called upon

 - Defend your country by military participation if the need should arise

 The U.S. Citizenship application process consists of several steps.
 To avoid further delays or mistakes, it is advisable to follow the guidance of an immigration expert through every stage of it.

 - Step 1: Application for Naturalization (Form N-400)

-Your U.S. citizenship application process starts when you submit your form and supporting documents to the USCIS.
+Your U.S. citizenship application process starts when you submit your form along with the supporting documents to the USCIS.

 - Step 2: Your biometrics appointment